The next generation of joint injections

 4. Lubrication injections: The body’s natural joint lubricant is called hyaluronic acid.
 This oil has been used to diminish the symptoms of arthritis by a series of injections.
 Unfortunately, it only lasts in the joint for a few hours but the effect, when it works, seems to last for months.

-Our experience with these injections reveals the 30/30/30 rule.
-Thirty percent of all patients seem to have a super response to the injections, 30% a moderate response and 30% no response at all.
+Our experience with PRP injections is that injections reveal the 30/30/30 rule of Arnold Caplan.
+Thirty percent of all patients seem to have a super response to the injections, 30% a moderate response, and 30% no response at all.
 We cannot yet predict who will respond.
 There are no complications known to them since they are natural products, mostly from the patient.
 However, they are costly.
 It seems clear that stem cells have tremendous potential but are unruly.
-Growth factors only work in concert with other factors.
+Growth factors and cells only work in concert with other factors.

 Tissue repair and subsequent healing occurs in a temporal sequence, meaning that specific combinations of factors and cells must appear at defined times, just like the plumbers have to show up at the construction site after the framing is done and not before, but they also have to be scheduled to show up and be directed on what to do when they get there.